gamadjg/odin-project/Foundations/css-exercises-main/foundations/01-css-methods/README.md

 X- Did you use all three methods of adding CSS to an HTML file?
 X- Did you properly link the external CSS file in the HTML file?
 X- Does the `div` element have CSS added via the external method?
-- Does the `p` element have CSS added via the internal method?
+X- Does the `p` element have CSS added via the internal method?
-- Does the `button` element have CSS added via the inline method?
+X- Does the `button` element have CSS added via the inline method?